ESLab2012/ROSOMP/README.md

 # Overview
 This repository presents the implementation of **ROSOMP**, a framework that integrates OpenMP-based workload management directly within the ROS 2 executor.
 By reusing executor threads and introducing unified scheduling, ROSOMP optimizes resource utilization and ensures real-time performance.
-We developed the OMP Scheduler using the GCC 15.0.0 compiler with OpenMP 5.1 runtime support and implemented the ROSOMP Executor and OMP Orchestrator on the ROS 2 [Humble](https://docs.ros.org/en/humble/index.html) release.
+We developed the OMP Scheduler using the GCC 15.0.0 and LLVM/Clang 21.0, both of which supporting OpenMP 5.1 runtime, and implemented the OMP Arbiter on the ROS 2 [Humble](https://docs.ros.org/en/humble/index.html) release.

 # Getting Started

 ## Description
-This repository contains two fundamental parts:
+This repository contains two fundamental parts, and each part consists of two folders:
 <ul>
-<li> The libgomp module implements the OMP Scheduler based on the GCC compiler's OpenMP runtime support.</li>
+<li> The `libgomp` or `libomp` folder implements the OMP Scheduler by leveraging the OpenMP runtime support provided by the GCC or LLVM/Clang compilers.</li>
-<li> There are three ROS 2 packages involved in our ROSOMP.
+<li> There are three ROS 2 packages involved in our ROSOMP:
-The `rcl` package and the `rclcpp` package for implementing the ROSOMP Executor and OMP Orchestrator, and `demo` code for testing the real-time performance of ROSOMP.</li>
+The `rcl` package and the `rclcpp` package for implementing the OMP Arbiter, and `demo` code for testing the real-time performance of ROSOMP.</li>
 </ul>

 ## Prerequisites